vector-of-bool/jspr/docs/spec/funcs.rst

 define the core functions.

-.. function:: apply(func: Applicable, with: Array | KeywordList) -> Value
+.. function:: apply(func: Applicable, with: Sequence | KeywordSequence) -> Value

   :param func: An applicable object.
   :param with: A set of arguments to give to other applicable object.